This avocado face mask is an all natural, simple, homemade avocado mask that uses the power of nature to help tone, condition, and refresh your skin.

 When you combine this with the emollient power of honey and the nutritive properties found in the egg yolk, this simple homemade facial mask will help tone, condition, and refresh your skin.
 It’s perfect for a night of pampering or as a morning beauty ritual.

-- Puree all the ingredients in a blender.
+- Puree all the ingredients of the avocado face mask in a blender.
 (I love to use my magic bullet.
 It works perfectly for small stuff like this.)

 - Place a warm washcloth over your face for 20 – 30 seconds.
 This will help open your pores so your skin can “eat up” all the nutritious goodness of the mask.